nakamura-to/Tranq/QuickStart.md

 ## Create a F# Application Project

-In Visual Stuido, create a F# application project.
+In Visual Stuido, create a new F# application project.

 ## Install Tranq with Nuget

-Install the `Tranq` library into your project.
+Install the `Tranq` library into the project.

 ```
 PM> Install-Package Tranq